 Bennett, a businessman born and raised in the metro, is married to Louise Gaylord Bennett.
 The Gaylords, of course, owned the city newspaper for many, many years.
-A former part-owner of the San Antonio Spurs, Bennett tried unsuccessfully to bring a NHL team to OKC in the late 90's, and he was instrumental in brokering the deal with the Hornets following Hurricane Katrina.
+A former part-owner of the San Antonio Spurs, Bennett tried unsuccessfully to bring an NHL team to OKC in the late '90s, and he was instrumental in brokering the deal with the Hornets following Hurricane Katrina.

-Bennett urged OKC residents to continue to support the Hornets during the 2006-2007 season, and they certainly did.
-Though the Hornets returned to New Orleans for 2007-2008, many Oklahoma City residents still hold a soft spot for their first NBA love.
+Bennett urged OKC residents to continue to support the Hornets during the 2006/2007 season, and they certainly did.
+Though the Hornets returned to New Orleans for 2007/2008, many OKC residents still hold a soft spot for their first NBA love.

 Turmoil in Seattle

 The terms of the deal with Schultz required that Bennett's group negotiate for one year to obtain a new arena.
 That was an important consideration for Schultz.
 Only if those attempts were unsuccessful after a year would the group be able to relocate the team.